3. Cultural and creative sectors

 State intervention in the functioning of the cultural industries is limited to regulating access of different producers to the marketplace, providing direct subsidies to selected activities and introducing tax incentives and allowances which could facilitate the development of different areas of the industry.

-In 2015 Poland, introduced the so-called Public Lending Rights (PLR).
+In 2015 Poland introduced the so-called Public Lending Rights (PLR).
 These are royalties paid on loans that compensate authors and publishers for losses from the proceeds caused by borrowing books from libraries.
+Reduced VAT rates for books and publishing activities remain one of the important instruments supporting the publishing market in Poland.
+The equalisation of VAT rates for printed and electronic books reflected broader European policies concerning digital publishing and access to culture.

 The characteristics of the music market in Poland are similar to those of other countries in the world.
 The following trends can be observed in both Poland and the rest of the world: